alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 ## 5) Setup to use the Coral TPU
-NOTE: on my i9-12900 I get ~42 frames per second vor MobilenetSSD_v2 with both OpenVINO CPU and Coral TPU.
+NOTE: on my i9-12900 I get ~42 frames per second for MobilenetSSD_v2 with both OpenVINO CPU and Coral TPU, but I believe that this is limited by the aggregate frame rate of my six onvif cameras.
 It is on lessor hardware, like i3, where the TPU is well worth its modest cost.

 Add the "current" coral repo:
 ```